Do I have to have any special

 we usually have Nurses and EMT's that volunteer on the

 trip.
-We are also close to a medical clinic and a doctor in
+We are also close to a medical clinic and a doctors in

 Tecate.
 ClubRust has an evacuation plan that can get you to a